Skip to main content

 #

 These settings apply to modern OpenSSH across all platforms.
-The paths and commands shown here may be FreeBSD-specific, but the configuration principles apply universally.
+The paths and commands shown here may be FreeBSD-specific, but you can use these on any host that runs openssh server.

 #

-Before making changes, you should audit your current configuration.
-I’ve updated SSHScan to version 2.0 with a more up-to-date algorithm security database based on peer-reviewed cryptographic research.
-The tool now properly identifies insecure and not recommended algorithms according to current standards.
+Before making changes, audit your current configuration.
+I’ve updated SSHScan to version 2.0 with a refreshed algorithm security database.
+It now flags both broken and questionable algorithms, and recognizes the post-quantum KEX names.

 Here’s a scan of a modern OpenSSH 10.0 server: